 Do you need automatic fare collection?

 The answer is short and simple – yes.
 No matter the size of the transit agency you are running or the size of the city, an AFC system can enhance performance.
-At Modeshift, we have valuable experience with smaller companies who benefited from AFC and you can look at our case studies to learn more.
+At Modeshift, we have valuable experience with smaller companies that benefited from AFC and you can look at our case studies to learn more.
 As we move into an era of climate uncertainty, public transit is becoming an important aspect of city living that can help us achieve our sustainability goals – which is yet another reason city authorities need to rethink their approach to transport systems and invest more in their well-being.